-The ST-coded SIM comprises \( L \) planar layers, uniformly spaced by a distance \( s_\text{lay} \) (see Fig.~\ref{fig:fig_1}).
-Specifically, it consists of two functional blocks with {\em different rate of reconfigurability}: (i) a ST-coded block (in light-purple color in Fig.~\ref{fig:fig_1}), implemented by the initial metasurface layer with transmission coefficients updated at every time slot, i.e., the transmission properties of its meta-atoms are reconfigured at rate $f_{\text{s}} \eqdef 1/T_{\text{s}}$ (rapidly TV); (ii) a space-only-coded (S-coded) block (in light-blue color in Fig.~\ref{fig:fig_1}), comprising the subsequent \(L-1\) metasurface layers with transmission coefficients fixed over each transmission interval of duration $T$, i.e., the response of such layers is reconfigured at rate $1/T$ (slowly TV). {\em It is noteworthy that the rate of reconfigurability of the first ST-coded layer of the SIM is $M$ times larger than that of the other S-coded layers}.
+The ST-SIM comprises \( L \) planar layers, uniformly spaced by a distance \( s_\text{lay} \) (see Fig.~\ref{fig:fig_1}).
+Specifically, it consists of two functional blocks with {\em different rates of reconfigurability}: (i) a ST block (in light-purple color in Fig.~\ref{fig:fig_1}), implemented by the initial metasurface layer with transmission coefficients updated at every time slot, i.e., the transmission properties of its meta-atoms are reconfigured at rate $f_{\text{s}} \eqdef 1/T_{\text{s}}$ (rapidly TV); (ii) a S-only block (in light-blue color in Fig.~\ref{fig:fig_1}), comprising the subsequent \(L-1\) metasurface layers with transmission coefficients fixed over each transmission interval of duration $T$, i.e., the response of such layers is reconfigured at rate $1/T$ (slowly TV). {\em It is noteworthy that the rate of reconfigurability of the first ST layer of the SIM is $M$ times larger than that of the other S-only layers}.
 This two-timescale layered architecture enables joint spatial and temporal wavefront processing across the metasurface stack.
 The transmitting meta-atoms of the TV layer are time-modulated under the adiabatic condition $f_{\text{s}} \ll f_0$ \cite{Minkov_2017}.
 In contrast to \cite{Li-2024,Li-2025,Li-2024-hw}, the present work focuses on ST-SIM architectures for inducing artificial channel fluctuations and enabling opportunistic multiuser scheduling under partial CSIT, while assuming ideal hardware in order to isolate the fundamental wave-domain effects.